nodemailer/smtp-server/README.md

     * **username** is the username of the user
     * **password** is the password if LOGIN or PLAIN was used
     * **accessToken** is the OAuth2 bearer access token if 'XOAUTH2' was used as the authentication method
+    * **validatePassword** is a function for validating CRAM-MD5 challenge responses.
+Takes the password of the user as an argument and returns `true` if the response matches the password
   * **session** includes information about the session like `remoteAddress` for the remote IP, see details [here](#session-object)
   * **callback** is the function to run once the user is authenticated.
 Takes 2 arguments: `(error, response)`
     * **error** is an error to return if authentication failed.
 If you want to set custom error code, set `responseCode` to the error object